Secret Management Strategy

 key: app-newapp-api-key

-This setup keeps credentials out of the repository while making manifest files self-explanatory.
+This setup keeps credentials out of the repository while keeping manifest files straightforward.